 - Display = specify the server to connect to

-We can extract much information from the screenshot above like:
+We can extract much information from the screenshot like:

-- Victim has Nautilus (Ubuntu File Browser) Opened
+- The victim has Nautilus (Ubuntu File Browser) Opened

-It is a X Window System utility that helps in taking screenshots.
-On our Kali System we will use the xwd to take the screenshot of Xserver.
+It is an X Window System utility that helps in taking screenshots.
+On our Kali System, we will use the xwd to take the screenshot of Xserver.
 This utility takes the screenshots in xwd format.

 xwd -root -screen -silent -display 192.168.1.109:0 > screenshot.xwd

 Root = indicates that the root window should be selected for the window dump

 Screen = indicates that the GetImage request used to obtain the image

 Silent = Operate silently, i.e. don’t ring any bells before and after dumping the window.